He Zhuguo: Service with the Nationalist Government

-After the treat from Shanhaiguan He Zhuguo was ordered to defend Beiping and Tianjin.
+After the retreat from Shanhaiguan He Zhuguo was ordered to defend Beiping and Tianjin.
 The Japanese turned to Rehe.
 Because of the weak resistance of Chinese defenders such as Zhang Zuoxiang, Wan Fulin, and Tang Yulin, the Japanese army occupied Rehe.
 Zhang Xueliang was forced by Chiang Kai-shek to resign as the Northeastern Army commander, but not before reorganizing the Northeast Army.
 He Zhuguo was reorganized into the 57th Army, governing the Army 109 Division, 115 Division, 120 Division, Cavalry 3rd Division, Artillery 15th Regiment, etc.

 In January 1934, Zhang Xueliang was recalled by Chiang Kai-shek and served as deputy commander-in-chief of the Yu-E-Wan anti-communist encirclement campaign.
 He Zhuguo's 57th Army was transferred to Xiaogan, Songbu, Huang'an, Macheng, and West Anhui in eastern Hubei, and surrounded the 25th Army at Dabie Mountain in Xuhai.
 Due to the unsuccessful operation, He Zhuguo turned to defense.
 In July of the same year, He Zhuguo was instructed to leave the army and study in the Lushan Officer Training Corps.

 In January 1935, Chiang Kai-shek changed the headquarters of the bandits from Henan, Hubei and Anhui to Wuchang, the chairman of the military committee of the National Government, and Zhang Xueliang served as the director of the camp.
 Chiang Kai-shek was preparing to transfer the Northeast Army to Guizhou, but He Zhuguo suggested that Zhang Xueliang transfer the Northeast Army west of Luoyang to stabilize the military and prepare for the recovery of the Northeast.
 He Zhuguo's proposal was adopted by Zhang Xueliang, who agreed with Chiang Kai-shek.
 Soon, Zhang Xueliang formed the cavalry corps with the seven cavalry divisions of the Northeast Army and the central cavalry dispatched by Chiang Kai-shek, and appointed He Zhuguo as commander.